Happy McKiteface Over Oregon- Day 9

 Traveling Highway 101 south of Coos Bay, Oregon

-I’m always trying to remind myself to not only stop and take photos of the most iconic things but also the mundane ones along the way, as they are just as important a part of the attraction that draws us back year after year.
+I’m always trying to remind myself not only to stop and take photos of the most iconic things but also the mundane ones along the way, as they are just as important a part of the attraction that draws us back year after year.

 Old rain shelter on Riverside Drive in Bandon, Oregon

 In addition, we try to turn down side roads we might have missed on previous travels, and today, that worked in our favor when we turned onto Riverside Drive.
-At first glance, this might look like an outhouse to those of us not accustomed to living in rainy places but upon looking closer, it was obvious that this was a long-neglected bus stop for kids who needed shelter while waiting for their school bus.
+At first glance, this might look like an outhouse to those of us not accustomed to living in rainy places, but upon looking closer, it was obvious that this was a long-neglected bus stop for kids who needed shelter while waiting for their school bus.

 Big Foot and child on Riverside Drive in Bandon, Oregon